evinracher/gestor_tests/README.md

 # gestor_tests

-This branchs is to be test concepts such as websockets and canvas.
-We used this on pc.
+This branch is for testing purposes, this has aditional files used to test some concepts such as web sockets and canvas.
+I used to run this on my computer, while master is directly for run in a Raspberry Pi (in our case we used the version 4).